-What is the minimum prescription for Laser Eye Surgery?
+What is the Minimum Prescription for Laser Eye Surgery?

 Reasons you may be unsuitable for Laser Eye Surgery

-These factors are determined on a patient-by-patient basis during a comprehensive consultation with an eye expert.
+Suitability for Laser Eye Surgery is determined on a case-by-case basis and can depend on a range of factors.
+These factors can vary significantly from patient to patient and will be assessed through a comprehensive consultation with an eye expert.
 At this consultation, you will be assessed for several things:

-Your overall eye health: As well as any underlying conditions you may have, your day-to-day eye health is also an important consideration when determining your suitability for Laser Eye Surgery.
-For instance, if you suffer from dry eye syndrome, glaucoma, or cataracts.
+Your overall eye health: In addition to the presence of any underlying health conditions, your overall eye health is also important when considering your suitability for Laser Eye Surgery.
+Several eye conditions can impact your suitability, including:

 Your general health: As well as having good eye health, it’s also important to have good general health.
 For example, you may not be suitable for Laser Eye Surgery if you suffer from: